Hematopoietic stem cell transplantation: Infection

 Bone-marrow transplantation usually requires that the recipient's own bone marrow be destroyed (myeloablation).
 Prior to the administration of new cells (engraftment), patients may go for several weeks without appreciable numbers of white blood cells to help fight infection.
 This puts a patient at high risk of infections, sepsis, and septic shock, despite prophylactic antibiotics.
-However, antiviral medications, such as acyclovir and valacyclovir, are quite effective in prevention of HSCT-related outbreak of herpetic infection in seropositive patients.
+Early and thorough dental evaluation and treatment prior to transplantation has been shown to play a critical role in reducing the risk of oral and systemic infections during the neutropenic phase.
+Antiviral medications, such as acyclovir and valacyclovir, are quite effective in prevention of HSCT-related outbreak of herpetic infection in seropositive patients.
+Letermovir, a newer antiviral, effectively prevents clinically significant CMV after HSCT, though subclinical reactivation is common, with steroid exposure being the strongest risk factor.
 The immunosuppressive agents employed in allogeneic transplants for the prevention or treatment of graft-versus-host disease further increase the risk of opportunistic infection.
 Immunosuppressive drugs are given for a minimum of six months after a transplantation, or much longer if required for the treatment of graft-versus-host disease.
 Transplant patients lose their acquired immunity, for example immunity to childhood diseases such as measles or polio.
 So, transplant patients must be retreated with childhood vaccines once they are off immunosuppressive medications.